 Twine, raffia or string

-3 – Cut out card board Christmas trees.
+3 – Cut out the card stock (or card board) Christmas trees.

 Note: I used a green/ gray paint mix and only painted one side.
-After making my first batch, I recommend painting both sides of the card board and using either a bark colored brown or mossy green craft paint instead of the color shown in these photos.
+After making my first batch, If you are going to use cardboard, I recommend painting both sides of the card board and using either a bark colored brown or mossy green craft paint instead of the color shown in these photos.

 5 – Use single hole punch to make hole for twine hanger.
 Don’t make hole too close to edges.
 If you don’t have a hole puncher, use a pencil, as shown here.